tramlinehq/docs/docs/using-tramline/release-management/upcoming-release.md

 ---
+id: upcoming-release
+title: Upcoming Release
+sidebar_label: Upcoming Release
-sidebar_position: 8
+sidebar_position: 5
 ---

-# Upcoming Release

 You can start ramping up a new release before your current release finishes.
 This allows you to cut back on the additional time spent waiting for a full phased rollout to complete in the current release and start stabilizing new features on the working branch.